randomlogin/explorer-indexer/README.md

 It has 'fast' sync which starts not from the genesis block, but from FAST_SYNC_BLOCK_HEIGHT, also will sync spaces data only from ACTIVATION_BLOCK_HEIGHT.
 See additional environment variables in env.example.

-Another executable is `populate` which is used only to populate spaces data, which is useful when a new breaking feature is added: one can delete spaces-related tables completely and make a fresh sync which is considerably quick.
+Another executable is `populate` which is used only to populate spaces data, which is useful when a new non-backward compatible feature is added: one can delete spaces-related tables completely and make a fresh sync which is considerably quick.

 ### Database Design Note

 Since the indexer stores both orphaned blocks and mempool transactions, there are "virtual" blocks in the database:
-- **Mempool transactions** use a special block hash: `deadbeefdeadbeef...` (32 bytes of repeated `0xdeadbeef`)
+- Mempool transactions use a special block hash: `deadbeefdeadbeef...`
-- **Orphaned blocks** are kept with `orphan = true` flag
+- Orphaned blocks are kept with `orphan = true` flag

 Because of this, a transaction is uniquely identified by the pair `(block_hash, txid)`, not just by `txid` alone.
 The same transaction may appear multiple times with different block hashes (e.g., once in mempool, once in a confirmed block, or in competing chain tips).